Adityasr30/Pyspark/README.md

 9. --num-executors=2: Specifies the total number of executors to be used in the Spark application.
 In this case, the application will use 2 executors.

 Overall, the command launches the Spark interactive shell in client mode, connecting to a YARN cluster manager with specific configurations.
 It sets the memory and CPU core allocation for the executors and the driver program, disables dynamic allocation and adaptive query execution, and specifies 2 executors to be used for the application.
 The Spark shell will be able to interactively run Spark code and SQL queries using the specified resources and configurations.

+## What are some of the difficulties when working with csv files?

+- No defined schema
+- Nested data requires special handling
+- Encoding format limited